 The Responsible Energy Initiative

-The report analyses the environmental and social risks and impacts associated with the production and deployment of renewable energy through select technologies in India
+The report launched in March 2021 analyses the environmental and social risks and impacts associated with the production and deployment of renewable energy through select technologies in India.

 - It identifies multiple players in the growing RE market landscape and outlines their roles in the 450 GW transition.
 It draws attention to the current ways in which the RE sector is governed by multiple state actors; the important role played by the judiciary as well as civil society in providing accountability mechanisms, and the currently limited role of corporate governance in this respect.